eBay/jsonex/README.md

 * Options to skip certain classes
 * Options to skip sub-class fields
 * Options to filter fields based on certain attributes such as: private fields, enum names, readonly fields, etc
-* Custom Date format and fallback date format during deserialization
+* Custom date format and fallback date format during deserialization
 * Polymorphic types with "$type" attribute during deserialization
 * Generic types during deserialization
 * Deserialize and append to existing object (Incremental decoding, could be used to merge multiple config files)
 * Supports nested JSON String within JSON as normal sub JSON Object instead of serialized json string to avoid un-necessary escape in String literal
-* Supports Forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value is encountered
+* Supports forward compatibility features: silently ignore unknown properties, use @DefaultEnum to annotate a default enum which be used if unknown enum value is encountered
 * Supports proposed json extension format ([JSONX](./JSONX.md)), [Example in test](JSONCoder/src/test/resources/com/ebay/jsoncoder/jsonext.json)
 * JDK version: 1.7 or above